Main Content

 Not all inaugural receptions would be so elaborate, Franklin D. Roosevelt’s 1945 inauguration took place in the midst of World War II and adhered to wartime butter and sugar rations.
 White House cook Henrietta Nesbitt consequently served—perhaps to the dismay of President Roosevelt’s guests—practical, unfrosted cakes.11

-State dinners honoring a foreign head of state became a White House tradition after President Ulysses S. Grant hosted a lavish dinner for King David Kalakaua of the Sandwich Islands (Hawaii) in 1874.
+State dinners honoring a foreign head of state became a White House tradition after President Ulysses S. Grant hosted a lavish dinner for King Kalakaua of the Sandwich Islands (Hawaii) in 1874.
 However, the state dinner took on a special elegance and importance to White House entertaining during the John F. Kennedy administration.
 First Lady Jacqueline Kennedy preferred to serve sophisticated French cuisine, including such desserts as petits fours, chocolate mousse, crème brulée, bombe glacée, and Saint-Honoré cake, which have a cream puff base and velvety cream filling.12

 In more recent years, state dinners have often highlighted the cuisine and culture of the visiting guest of honor.
 Roland Mesnier, who served as the White House Executive Pastry Chef from 1979 to 2004, created unique desserts for each state dinner of his career.
 For the 1980 dinner honoring Prime Minister Menachem Begin of Israel he consulted a rabbi before preparing a kosher orange sorbet cake topped with dairy-free whipped cream.
 And when President Miguel de la Madrid of Mexico visited in 1984, he crafted cactuses out of kiwi sorbet, filled them with tequila-flavored mousse, and decorated them with pulled-sugar flowers and spines for a delectable desert-themed dessert.13